chriskonings/do-more/README.md

 ### To Do

 #### Features
+- [ ] Add "find" sharing with other users
+- [x] Add "hot finds" feature
+- [ ] Sort "finds" by location in "my finds"
+- [ ] Add dropdown to filter by location in "my finds"
 - [ ] Add "been there" tagging, to tell when someone has actually been to the place and how many.
-- [ ] Add "gem" sharing with other users
-- [ ] Add "discover gems" feature
-- [ ] Sort "gems" by location in "my gems"
-- [ ] Add dropdown to filter by location in "my gems"

 #### Tech
-- [ ] Deploy to server
+- [x] Deploy to server
 - [ ] Set up continuous integration (Jenkins) - [Dev -> Staging -> Production]
 - [ ] Migrate (from Google Maps) to Mapbox
 - [ ] Migrate (from Firebase) to MongoDB